François Letexier: Ligue 1 and Ligue 2 matches

-On 27 October 2024, Letexier was at the centre of attention during Ligue 1 match between Marseille and Paris Saint-Germain when he sent off Marseille's Amine Harit for his foul on PSG's Marquinhos.
-As Letexier's decision to send Harit off caused backlash online with some saying it was deemed harsh, Letexer defends his action when he spoke out at DAZN after the match and explains that he felt that Harit's action put Marquinhos' physical integrity at risk.
+On 27 October 2024, Letexier was at the centre of attention during a Ligue 1 match between Marseille and Paris Saint-Germain when he sent off Marseille's Amine Harit for his foul on PSG's Marquinhos.
+After Letexier's decision to send Harit off caused backlash online, Letexier defended the decision, explaining that he felt that Harit's action put Marquinhos' physical integrity at risk.